bgigurtsis/blog/_posts/2022-08-25-sechomelab.md

 comments: true
 ---

 This post will be a very broad overview of my security analysis homelab, including lessons learned and general setup.
+Please note it is a work in progress and I will update it with more detail as time allows.

 ![](https://www.bgigurtsis.com/pictures/posts/homelab/NetworkMap.png)